-And there’s really only one way to know if there’s more or less build-up in the chimney and that is having a certified professional inspecting it.
+There’s really only one way to know if there’s more or less build-up in the chimney and that is having a certified professional inspect it.

 If these chimney cleaning log companies really understood the anatomy of a typical chimney, they’d realize the mistake that they’re creating for their customers.

 A smoke shelf runs the full length of the throat of the chimney and is installed to prevent outside downdrafts from interfering with updrafts venting out the smoke and gases.
 Using chimney cleaning logs makes matters worse because when the creosote loosens (whatever amount that does happen to fall off), it accumulates in a pile on the smoke shelf.
 This can be dangerous, since a pile of sitting creosote can result in starting a chimney fire.

 And this smoke shelf isn’t easy to reach, so you’d probably have to hire a chimney sweep to come out and clear the creosote pile for you.
 You’d be better off just hiring a professional chimney sweep to begin with.